What if I told you that you could bake delicious chocolate cookies with only 25 ingredients AND 4 ingredients?

 - Substitute

 Many recipes you’ll come across will require some kind of (often almond or ), but we are able to make these without any at all (also making them totally ).
-Most of my cookie recipes utilize oat flour for an authentic cookie flavor, but the cocoa powder here eliminates the need for that.

 The canned pumpkin is the secret ingredient here, and it’s my go-to ingredient when I want to make baked goods soft without adding a ton of extra calories (like with my Low Calorie or Protein ).